mjrouser/sf-dahlia-salesforce/README.md

 In the Listing entries -
 Listing is the prefix
 Listing+<Group>+Api was how we named our endpoint classes.
-In the future we may rename the Listing api, but for now we are it is what it is.
+In the future we may rename the Listing api, but for now it is what it is.

 ### Service layer classes ###